deanebarker/contentful-code-editor/README.md

 # Contentful Code Editor

+**Note:** This is still _highly_ alpha.
+Until this notice is removed, understand that this has been tested under very limited, controlled conditions.
+Use with care, and please send pull requests.

+---

 A UI extension for Contentful that provides a content-configured Code Mirror instance.
 The editor instance is generic by default, but can be configured from a Contentful entry, so the editor settings are stored as content which lets you re-use the UI extension on multiple field with different settings.

 >For example: on one field, the editor can be used with HTML syntax highlighting and line-numbering.
 In another instance (on the same type or on another), it can be used with YAML highlighting, no line-numbering, and completely different styling.
 These two fields use _the same UI extension_, the settings simply vary from field to field and type to type.